anharrington/handsonpython/rstP/whilestatements.rst

 works whether the ``poly.undraw()`` call is at the beginning or end of the loop.
 Write a variation ``makePoly2.py`` that makes the code work the other way, with the ``poly.undraw()`` at the beginning of the loop.
+Do not change or move any other statement in the loop.
 The new place to cut the loop *does* affect the code before and after the loop.
 In particular, the extra statement drawing ``poly`` is not needed after the loop is completed.
-Make other changes to the surrounding code to make this work.
+Make other changes to the *surrounding* code to make this work.
 Hints: [#]_

 Make Path Exercise
 ~~~~~~~~~~~~~~~~~~

-\*\* Write a program very similar to ``makePoly.py``, and call it
+\*\* Write a program that is outwardly very similar to ``makePoly.py``,
+and call it
 ``makePath.py``, with a function ``pathHere``.
 The only outward
 difference between ``polyHere`` and ``pathHere`` is that while the
 first creates a closed polygon, and returns it, and the new one
 creates a polygonal path, without the final point being
-automatically connected to the first point, and a list of the lines
+automatically connected to the first point, and a *list* of the lines
 in the path is returned.
 Internally the functions are quite
 different.
 The change simplifies some things: no need to undraw
 anything in the main loop - just draw the latest segment each time
 going from the previous point to the just clicked point.
-There is a
+There are
-complication however, you do need deal specially with the first
+complications however: You do need deal specially with the first
 point.
 It has no previous point to connect to.
 I suggest you handle
+this *before* the main loop:
+If the point is inside the rectangle,
-this *before* the main loop, and draw the point so it is a visible
+draw the point so it is a visible
 guide for the next point.
-After your main loop is finished undraw
+Before returning, undraw
 this initial point.
 (The place on the screen will still be visible
 if an initial segment is drawn.
 If no more points were added, the
-screen is left blank, which is the way it should be.)
+screen is left blank, which is the way it should be,
+and an empty list of lines should be returned.)
 You also need
 to remember the previous point each time through the main loop.
+I suggest you think individually about what should happen if
+you stop the drawing when the
+first, second or third point is outside the rectangle.
+Also
+test each of those cases after the program is written.

-In your main program, test the ``makePath`` function several times.
+In your main program, call the ``makePath`` function two times.
-Use the list of lines returned to loop and change the color in one
+Use the list of lines returned to loop through
+and change the color of all the lines in one
-path and the width of the lines in another path.
+path and the width of the lines in the other path.
 A portion of a
-sample image is shown below after all this is done.
+sample image from this program is shown below.

 .. figure:: images/polylines.*
    :align: center